Franz Danzi: Contribution

 Danzi is known today chiefly for his woodwind quintets, in which he took justifiable pride for the idiomatic treatment of the individual instruments.
 He composed in most major genres of the time, including opera, church music, orchestral works, and many varieties of chamber music.
 He was a first-rate cellist as well as a conscientious and — by all reports — effective orchestra leader and conductor.

 At Schwetzingen, the city concert hall was renamed in his honour in 2005.

-Family

-Francesca Lebrun (1756–91), a singer and composer, was Franz Danzi's sister.